Client communication for small business owners - how to best stay in touch with customers

 - Can put your client on the spot at a bad time

-- Requires a quiet space
+- Requires a quiet space to provide good customer service

 - No record of the conversation, so important details can be lost